At the University of Redlands, students can pursue their passions and potential.

 A traditional liberal arts university with pre-professional programs, the University of Redlands fosters creativity, encourages critical thinking, and rewards curiosity.
 It’s a place where meaningful discussions are sparked inside and outside the classroom, and professors and students form strong bonds that can last a lifetime.
 The beauty of the campus stays with you forever, and so does the spirit of the community.

-Founded in 1907, the University of Redlands offers 49 rigorous academic programs that provide a wide-ranging and multidisciplinary intellectual experience.
-Students can take advantage of the Stauffer Complex for Science, Mathematics, and Environmental Studies, with its state-of-the-art labs and research equipment, or the Center for the Arts, with 12,800 square meters of space for the art, art history, and theatre programs.
+Founded in 1907, the University of Redlands offers over 50 programs of study that provide a wide-ranging and multidisciplinary intellectual experience.
+Students can take advantage of the Stauffer Complex for Science, Mathematics, and Environmental Studies, with its state-of-the-art labs and research equipment, or the Center for the Arts, with 12,800 square meters of space for the Art, Art History, and Theatre programs.
 The average class size is 18–22 students, and professors know each student by name.
 A diverse curriculum, innovative professors, a wealth of study abroad opportunities, and energetic student life make Redlands a perfect fit for any student.

 See the world while you study

 The University of Redlands offers dozens of study abroad options for students to choose from in Europe, Asia, Africa, Latin America, and Australia, and more than half of our students choose to do so.
 One popular destination is Salzburg, Austria, where over the past 50 years more than 3,000 Redlands students have studied in a historic 16th-century building owned by the University.
 Because students take their scholarships with them overseas, study abroad is affordable for everyone.
 Rachel Smith ’13, now an insight an-alyst with Burberry responsible for data analysis in North and South America, was a triple major in Global Business, Math, and German and says studying abroad prepared her for this career: “It made an enduring impact in all aspects of my life because I gained strong self-confidence and independence.”

 Design your own academic program